drvinceknight/pfm/docs/_labsheets/07-symbolic-calculus.md

 7. For the function of question 6, identify and classify all points of inflection.

-8. There are various algebraic relationships on limits:
+8. (Optional) There are various algebraic relationships on limits:

    $$\lim_{x\to a}[f(x)+g(x)]=\lim_{x\to a}f(x) + \lim_{x\to a}g(x)$$